 The table provides a summary of the Spearman correlation analysis used to test the relationships among the constructs, whiles the proposed model suggests a positive relationship between all constructs and Behavioral Intention.
 It appears that the data do not support a significant relationship between these concepts.
-However, significant relationship were found between performance expectancy, voluntariness of use, perceived challenges, and perceived benefits on intention to adopt e-commerce.
-Unfortunately, no significant relationships were found between social influence, perceived awareness/education and experience with respect to behavioral intention to adopt e-commerce.
+However, significant relationship can be found between performance expectancy, voluntariness of use, perceived challenges, and perceived benefits on intention to adopt e-commerce.
+Unfortunately, no significant relationships can be found between social influence, Perceived awareness/education and Experience with respect to Behavioral Intention to adopt e-commerce.